Npraveenreddy/prav/README.md

 # prav
-hi this is prav HOW ARE YOU
+hi this is prav HOW ARE YOU?